Royal British Legion Poppy Appeal

 From mid June to mid October David Palmer was absent from Lower Mackham Farm and Hemyock, but not forgotten!
 It seemed I could not go anywhere without people asking after him and arranging to visit, offering me help - from doing shopping, cutting the lawn, baking cakes, rounding up cattle or driving me to Williton to visit David.
 We have both been overwhelmed with so much kindness and are so grateful to and for you all - Thank You!

 Many thanks to all those who donated boxes to the above appeal.This year we sent 82 boxes plus two very large bags of hats, gloves, scarves and matinee jackets and donations totalling over £70.
 Over the Christmas period please remember that in another part of the world your gifts will bring untold joy to a child.
-Turning increasingly wet and windy overnight
+Turning clearer with frost tonight.
+Rain arriving in west tomorrow.

 Updated: